 Considering borrowing against your pension?

-It seems like a new “Pension Loans Scheme” is popping up almost every day.
-But you should be very careful, before you risk your pension on a pension loan!
+It seems like a new “Pension Loan Scheme” is popping up almost every day.
+But, you should be very careful before you risk your pension on a pension loan!
 Think about the risks at least as much as the potential rewards.

-The global economy is changing quickly at the moment.
+The global economy is changing rapidly at the moment.

 - Banks that should have failed due to their poor decision-making and reckless credit policies got bailed out!